 Michael has held research and teaching appointments at Georgetown University and the Universities of Greifswald, Helsinki and Constance, and has been awarded various research and travel grants, including a John J. McCloy Fellowship in Environmental Policy from the American Council on Germany.
 His research has been published in the leading peer-reviewed journals on international law, environmental law and policy, and climate and energy policy.
 He is also author or editor of a number of books, including the co-edited volume Climate Change and the Law (Springer, 2013) and The Green Market Transition: Carbon Taxes, Energy Subsidies and Smart Instrument Mixes (Edward Elgar, 2017).
 Michael is Editor-in-Chief of the quarterly Carbon & Climate Law Review (Lexxion Publisher), the first academic journal dedicated to climate regulation, and a member of the Editorial Board of Energy & Environment (SAGE Publishing).

-Michael holds a law degree from the University of Constance and a postgraduate LL.M. diploma from the University of Helsinki, and is admitted to the bar in the European Union.
+Michael holds a law degree from the University of Constance, a postgraduate LL.M. in international law and a Ph.D. in environmental law from the University of Helsinki, and is admitted to the bar in the European Union.
 As a German and American citizen, he has lived for extended periods of time in Europe, the United States, and Latin America.
 A native speaker of German and English, he is fluent in Spanish, has good command of French and Portuguese, and knows basic Finnish.
-He lives in Upstate New York, where he spends his free time revitalizing an antebellum farm.
+He lives in Upstate New York, where he spends any free time revitalizing an antebellum farm.